Sansevieria Ballyi Care: Growing Dwarf Snake Plants

 |Pests & Diseases||spider mites and mealy bugs; root rot|

-Native to southern Kenya and Tanzania like many Sansevierias, Sansevieria ballyi is also known by its common name of the dwarf snake plant.
-It was named after Dr. Peter R. O. Bally, who was a Swiss botanist working at the Coryndon Museum in Nairobi.
+Native to east tropical Africa, namely southern Kenya and Tanzania like many Sansevierias, Sansevieria ballyi is also known by its common name of the dwarf snake plant.
+It was named after Dr. Peter R. O. Bally, who was a Swiss botanist working at the Coryndon Museum in Nairobi and found it growing on a rocky ridge of Kivuko hill in southeast Kenya.
 He described and named many succulents growing in East Africa and is commemorated in the names of many species.

-The leaves of Sansevieria ballyi are laterally compressed, cylindrical in shape and reaching a length of 2-4″ long and 1/4″ thick.
+S. ballyi has laterally compressed, recurved, nearly cylindrical leaves and reaching a length of 2-4″ long and 1/4″ thick.
+These leaves are mostly green with horizontal bands.
 The apex is red-brown in color composed of a spine grooved on the face.
-There are scale leaves on stolons and the base of rosettes.
+There are gray-colored stolons connecting rosettes at the plant’s base.
+The plant widens near the leaf bases.

-Dwarf sansevieria is a flowering plant with pale greenish white flowers that are showy, reaching up to 1″ in length and clustered on a 6″ long raceme.
+Ballyi dwarf Sansevieria is a flowering plant with pale greenish white flowers that are showy, reaching up to 1″ in length and clustered on a 6″ long raceme.
+In its natural habitat, you’ll see these flowers in summer clustered together.
 Each cluster usually contains two flowers.
 The plant is not very tall, reaching up to a maximum height of about 10 inches.
+This makes it great for a small pot or hanging basket.

 Sansevieria Ballyi Care